 In "Duty and Honor" a Polish dissident in the United States is talking about forming a Government in Exile.
 Poland already had one in London, which had been in continuous operation since Poland was occupied by the Nazis and Soviets in 1939.
 It remained in operation, albeit mostly unrecognized, until it dissolved itself to make way for Lech Walesa's non-Communist Polish government in 1990.

-The motel room where Phillip stays during his separation from Elizabeth has a magnetic card reader lock.
+The motel room where Philip stays during his separation from Elizabeth has a magnetic card reader lock.

 As You Know: Occasionally during debriefings and to the benefit of the audience, agents spell out to each other concepts that are obviously familiar to them, as they are the proverbial bread and butter of their Spy Speak.

-Auto Erotica: Phillip and Elizabeth celebrate this way after completing a mission in the pilot.
+Auto Erotica: Philip and Elizabeth celebrate this way after completing a mission in the pilot.

 Elizabeth: If I wanted to deal with him, you don't think he'd be dealt with?

-Bad Cop/Incompetent Cop: In the premiere episode Phillip sits on a park bench scanning his surroundings while preparing to place a surveillance device.
+Bad Cop/Incompetent Cop: In the premiere episode, Philip sits on a park bench scanning his surroundings while preparing to place a surveillance device.
 He then sees two city cops trying to chase down a perp, clearly winded and disorganized.
 He smirks knowingly, aware that local law enforcement can't keep up with him.
-He then feels confident enought to plant the bug.
+He then feels confident enough to plant the bug.

 Batman Gambit: Beeman figures out a simple, yet effective, plan to throw suspicion off the real mole, Nina.
 The Rezident is put on a plane as a result, and all it required was a basic understanding of Soviet presumed-guilty paranoia regarding their high officials. note Not to mention some planted diamonds.